 Welcome to Social Justice

 The Unitarian Church in Westport serves as a beacon of justice in and beyond our community.
-Founded in 2005, The Social Justice Council with the Social Justice Director leads the congregation’s efforts and provides assistance to our social action committees.
+The Social Justice Council, with the Senior Minister, leads the congregation’s efforts and provides assistance to our social action committees.